PicoNexus/sao-dev-board/README.md

 In addition to the Pico, there is a small OLED screen, a few LEDs, reset button and a 5-way navigation switch, to support the badge features.

-There is also a set of jumpers and 2 4mm bananaplugs, meant bro different ways to power the board and SAO, or for measuring current usage of the SAO using an external tool (eg multimeter or power profiler)
+There is also a set of jumpers and 2 4mm bananaplugs, meant for different ways to power the board and SAO, or for measuring current usage of the SAO using an external tool (eg multimeter or power profiler)

 ## Designed in KiCad v8.99 (nightly)